 The following provision and interventions are used at Ormiston Denes Academy:

-· Literacy - In order to address literacy difficulties there are a variety of interventions available:
+- Literacy - In order to address literacy difficulties there are a variety of interventions available:

-- Some students will have their needs met within the smaller group setting.
+- Some students will have their needs met within the smaller group setting

-- Students with specific difficulties (e.g. Dyslexia or poor spelling) may be withdrawn individually or in a small group on a weekly basis.
+- Students with specific difficulties (e.g. dyslexia or poor spelling) may be withdrawn individually or in a small group on a weekly basis

-- Other programmes to address particular needs such as reading comprehension, Catch Up Literacy or paired reading are put in place as necessary.
+- Other programmes to address particular needs such as reading comprehension, Catch Up Literacy or paired reading are put in place as necessary

-· Numeracy - The majority of difficulties with numeracy are addressed within the smaller supported groups, sometimes with additional support being placed in the classroom.
+- Numeracy - The majority of difficulties with numeracy are addressed within the smaller supported groups, sometimes with additional support being placed in the classroom.
 Where there are specific difficulties students are withdrawn individually.

-· Resilience/Mentoring - Students with low self-esteem and a history of difficulties often have little belief in themselves as learners.
+- Resilience/Mentoring - Students with low self-esteem and a history of difficulties often have little belief in themselves as learners.
 Some students are offered a mentor individually to help address these issues.
 We also offer group work to help develop resilience.

-· Irlen support - Where students are having difficulties with literacy skills they can be screened at the academy for Irlen Syndrome/scotopic sensitivity.
+- Irlen support - Where students are having difficulties with literacy skills they can be screened at the academy for Irlen Syndrome/scotopic sensitivity.
 This is a visual disorder which can mean the children skip lines or words when reading on white paper.
 It can also affect their written work.
 If a student is diagnosed with this we provide overlays and coloured paper/booklets appropriate for them.

-· Individual Withdrawal Programmes - Some students have particularly complex needs and need an adapted curriculum which will involve some withdrawal from lessons.
+- Individual Withdrawal Programmes - Some students have particularly complex needs and need an adapted curriculum which will involve some withdrawal from lessons.
 These students will have their own individualised programme to address their needs.
 All individual programmes are carefully planned with a student’s strengths, weaknesses and future needs in mind.

-· 1:1 mentors – This is offered through the House team or through a referral to the Inclusion team.
+- One to One mentors – This is offered through the House team or through a referral to the Inclusion team.